21 Types of Moths in Florida

 by cotinis is licensed under CC BY-NC-SA 2.0

-You might find it fascinating that the bold and unmistakable colors on the wings of this moth contribute to its striking name.
+You might find it fascinating that the bold and unmistakable colors on this moth’s wings contribute to its striking name.

 However, the connection between anything medicinal and its common name remains unclear.